martinisoft/graffiti/README.md

 Then visit [http://localhost:8080/](http://localhost:8080/) and start messing with Regular Expressions.

-If you have a ~/.pow directory, you can create a pow symlink by passing '-l':
+If you use [POW](http://pow.cx/), you can symlink graffiti by passing the link option

 ```
 graffiti -l
 ```

+You can then visit [http://graffiti.dev](http://graffiti.dev) to use graffiti without having to run the command

 You can find other customization options by passing the -h option like so: